Factors That Shape Decisions and Three Approaches

 Authoritarian decision making

-The leader is the sole decision maker.
-The leader must ensure gathering sufficient knowledge to make the decision beneficial to the team, group, or organisation.
-The leader must explain the chosen alternative to the group in order to gain acceptance.
+In authoritarian decision making the leader is the sole decision maker.
+She gathers enough information to make the decision useful to the team and then explains the chosen alternative to the group to gain their acceptance.

 The leader decides but uses information from others.
 The decision is hers, but she has done the work to inform it.